artainmo/DevOps/cloud/README.md

 'nginx.conf' is a configuration file for the NGINX web server. 'predictor.py' implements a flask web server for making predictions at runtime.
 The 'serve' directory contains a program for container hosting.
 The 'train' directory contains the invoked program for training. 'wsgi.py' is a wrapper for invoking flask application to serve results.<br>
 Production variance allows testing out multiple models on live traffic.
 Variant weight indicates how to distribute traffic among them.
 A new model iteration could start with 10% variant weight and when proven performant the variant weight could be increased.

+Examples of edge devices are an embedded computer within your self-driving car, a smart camera like AWS deep lens.
+SageMaker Neo compiles inference/predicting code to edge devices.
+It optimizes code for specific edge devices such as ARM, Intel, Nvidia processors.
+Having the inference model run locally on edge device allows for speed by eliminating web request latency.
+Neo accepts code writtin in Tensorflow, MXNet, PyTorch, ONNX, or XGBoost.<br>
+Neo pairs well with AWS IoT Greengrass as Greengrass deploys code on an Edge device.
+Thus the model is trained in cloud with SageMaker, compiled with Neo, and deployed on edge devices with IoT Greengrass.

 ## Resources
 [Udemy course - Ultimate AWS Certified Cloud Practitioner CLF-C02](https://campus19.udemy.com/course/aws-certified-cloud-practitioner-new)<br>